 ...
 Hendrik Haase was soon on the meadow with the farmer Bernd Naumer.

 A few hours later, I’m standing outside the walls of Neustadt in a green meadow, where my feet are being examined by some inquisitive snouts.
 “Pigs need to be able to put their snuffling to good use,” says the farmer standing next to me in his vest.
-“Just like wild boar, they want to wallow about in the muck and cover themselves.”
+“Just like wild boar, they want to wallow about in the muck and cover themselves in it.”
 This is perfectly reasonable in the midday sun, I think to myself.
 When I accepted the invitation from the farmer at the market, I didn’t yet realise just how quickly you can arrive at your shopping’s provenance in the Palatinate.
 Now, the pork I bought is gambolling around the waist-high grass right before my eyes.
 “A pig needs coarse fodder, alfalfa, potatoes, carrots and grass,” farmer Bernd Naumer explains to me.
 In other words, no imported soya, antibiotics or whatever else is often added to feed these days.
 The “Akazienhof” is an organic farm – and Mr Naumer is a proud organic pig farmer.
 He’s absolutely convinced of his approach: “All you need to do is observe nature, understand it and then copy it.”
 The freedom of movement and natural feed that his organic pigs enjoy mean that they might grow a little more slowly than their over-cultivated supermarket cousins, but their taste is much more succulent and flavoursome when they finally get to market.
 Naturally, this means that much more of the pork chop remains after being fried, as the meat doesn’t lose any of its moisture in the pan.

 Just like their vegetables and home-baked bread, in the family's view, the meat is much more than just a product to be sold to customers on the market every week; this much quickly becomes clear.
 The foodstuffs that they produce here require a great deal of effort, passion and conviction.
 “We know of 20 vitamins and 118 elements in the periodic table,” farmer Bernd tells me at the end of my visit, “yet there are over 100,000 secondary plant substances and it is assumed that 50,000 of these are important for humans.”
 These are substances that are best enjoyed as fresh as possible and in all their diversity.
 What better place could there possibly be to search for such products than the weekly markets in the Palatinate, I think to myself.
 After all, it is one of the largest arable regions in Germany.